CCI-MOC/documentation/docs/source/Recommended-Security-plan-By-Jason-Hennessey.md

-# Policies

-* As we decide on user/network/other security policies, they should go here.

-# Tasks
+# Recommended Security Plan
+By Jason Hennessy

-## Priorities
+### Priorities
 Each task should be labeled with one of the following priorities:
 * **Phase 0**: Highest priority; Necessary to have basic levels of security.
 * **Phase 1**: Necessary, though only done after Phase 0 tasks completed.
 * **Phase 2**: Will enhance security, but are longer-term focused.
 May provide additional functionality.

-## Policies
+### Policies
+As we decide on user/network/other security policies, they should go here.

 Policies need to be written to cover:
 * MOC Users:
  * This includes such things as who can obtain accounts, how we verify their identity, default quotas, etc.